janhvigoje/FAccT_group_2/3_2_transparency_analysis.md

 - Birth dates
 - Name labels

-If useers do not know about these limitations, theyy may think that all personal information has been removed even though some identifiers are still visible.
+If users do not know about these limitations, they may think that all personal information has been removed even though some identifiers are still visible.

 ## Training and Evaluation Data